gdbooks/GameAI/README.md

 ![Agent](Chapter01/agent.png)

-Behavioral knowledge can be temporary or persistent
+Behavioral knowledge can be temporary or persistent.

 ```cs
 class Agent {